tychonievich/cso1-s2022/markdown/memory.md

 Because a global array typically needs associated global information like used size, that means other global variables are also common.

-A sizable (though not unanimous) majority of software engineering text I have consulted explicitly state that "global variables are **bad**."
+A sizable (though not unanimous) majority of software engineering texts I have consulted explicitly state that "global variables are **bad**."
 One of the more readable examples I've found is <http://wiki.c2.com/?GlobalVariablesAreBad>.
 However, even when well written these tend to refer to topics like "coupling" and "namespace polution"